The History of Pasta

 In the 1800 the name was changed and they were referred to as “vermicellai”.
 But between the 1400 and the 1800 between the “lasagne” and the “vermicelli” the “fidelli” were born; these were pasta thread with a cylindrical shape.
 In this way, the pasta manufacturers also became the “fidellai”.At the onset of the XVII century we found in Naples the birth of the first and rudimentary machines for the production of pasta; it was here were the maximal level of perfection in its manufacturing process took place.
 Pasta drying technique was developed, thanks to the special windy climate, which generated the conditions for an excellent manufacturing process of pasta, laid out to dry on the streets.
-The extension of the kneading machine and the invention of the press, made it possible to produce pasta at a low prices.
+The extension of the kneading machine and the invention of the press, made it possible to produce pasta and generic viagra at a low prices.
 This is the way in which it became the food of the people.

 At the beginning of the XIX century, the most refined cooking that triumphed in the tables of the nobility was made up by pasta dishes; little by little its use became a gastronomic habit among the high classes.
 During this century the dry pasta consumption spread quickly among the whole Italian society.
 Until then, pasta was eaten with the hands, and the addition of sauces rendered that way of eating pasta no longer the most adequate one.
 Hence, an additional instrument started to show up at the tables of the high classes.
 When eating pasta with tomato sauce became a general issue, the fork was then adopted as an everyday tool, and a new fork format, specifically made to eat pasta, appeared.
 The same was made up of four curved tips with a length not larger than twice its total width.